By: Michael Lander

 Aside from the changes to Patriot Lake, the Heart of the Park will feature a First Tennessee Foundation Visitor Center, a FedEx Event Center with a kitchen restaurant, an event pavilion, a boat kiosk, an additional bike rental facility, and new lakeside pavilions or crickets with covered spaces for picnics, family reunions, parties, and gatherings at the edge of Patriot Lake.

-Even though a bridge or a tunnel may have been two
+Even though a bridge or a tunnel may have been two possible options for getting around Germantown Parkway, the most viable and economically sound one was to create a protected corral, instead. |

 When all the current work is done, by the fall of 2016, Shelby Farms Park will be more user and visitor-friendly than ever before.
 Cyclists, and others, will have a place to stop and eat, a better place to ride, an ever-expanding access to the park via a bicycle, more bicycles to rent, and new and improved trails for pedestrians and cyclists alike.

-Even with all the construction work that is going on at the park, it is still a great place to ride through with only a minimal amount of areas that are blocked off because of the work that is being done there.
+Even with all the construction work that is going on at the park, it is still a

-have about a 4 to 5 minute wait to get completely
+Cyclists and pedestrians on the Shelby Farms Greenline have about a 4 to 5 minute wait to get completely across Germantown Parkway. |

 Click here for on-going construction and possible detour information.